thinkahead/microshift/hack/all-in-one/README-Jetson-Nano.md

 Build microshift binary as mentioned in previous section.
 You will copy the microshift binary for creating the image.

 ### Build the Microshift docker image on Jetson Nano
 Build the microshift image on your Jetson Nano.
 You may skip this if you pulled the docker image earlier.
 The Dockerfile uses the registry.access.redhat.com/ubi8/ubi-init:8.4 as the default base image.
 One fix is required to the Dockerfile to replace the hardcoded x86_64 with aarch64.
+I have created an image at docker.io/karve/microshift:arm64-jetsonnano
 ```
 systemctl start docker
 git clone https://github.com/thinkahead/microshift.git